Un conjunto es libre de sumas si no hay dos elementos (no necesariamente distintos) cuando se agregan juntos son parte del conjunto en sí.

 fuente

-defined somewhere else in your workbook?
-These expressions don't give the desired output when I evaluate them.a
+adefined somewhere else in your workbook?
+These expressions don't give the desired output when I evaluate them.ashould have been a#.
+I corrected it and removed a superfluous@.Ruby, 36 bytes

 Constructs a cartesian product of the set against itself and finds the sum of all elements, then checks for intersection with the original set.
 Input is arrays, but in Ruby they have enough set operations to make it work out nicely anyways.